-More Painful Symptoms
+Sciatica – More Painful Symptoms

 Not realizing at first that I was suffering from a sciatic problem I would visit my chiropractor to have him put my hip back in place.
-I knew my left hip was giving me some issue when I moved in certain positions but I never thought of sciatica.
+I knew my left hip was giving me some issue when I moved into certain positions but I never thought of sciatica.

 It wasn’t until the extreme burning sensation and lack of mobility struck hard that I knew it was something more.
-An angry sciatic nerve makes transitioning from standing to sitting and vice a versa something you just don’t want to do.
+An angry sciatic nerve makes transitioning from standing to sitting and visa versa something you just don’t want to do.
 Although, in all honesty, the pain was excruciating in the morning, and subsided as the day wore on (that was weird).

 Researching the Sciatica Problem/Resolution